Areas of Focus

 The Dayton Area Chamber of Commerce’s 2013 Economic Outlook report devotes an entire section to immigration.
 The report states: “Research has shown that immigrants are 2-3 times more likely to start a business than native-born residents.
 By attracting and retaining immigrants, the hope of the Dayton Region is to build our local economy and expand the diversity of our region.”

-Welcome Dayton and the Minority Business Assistance Center are collaborating to reach out to immigrant communities to provide them with business development assistance.
+Welcome Dayton and the Minority Business Partnership are collaborating to reach out to immigrant communities to provide them with business development assistance.

 LOCAL Government and Justice System

 The City of Dayton conducted an organization-wide language access assessment to determine ways to improve services to residents with limited English proficiency.

 The Dayton Police Department recognizes the importance of building trust and relationships with immigrant communities.

 - Dayton Police Academy training curriculum for new recruits includes a panel of immigrants discussing the challenges of foreign-born Americans.

 - It has partnered with the refugee resettlement agency, Catholic Social Services, to be a part of its orientation to newly arrived refugees.
 The initial contact is a method to build relationships and explain services.